scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

                [30, 31, 32, 33, 34, 35],
                [40, 41, 42, 43, 44, 45],
                [50, 51, 52, 53, 54, 55]])

-   * Try assigning a smaller 2D array to a larger 2D array, like in the 1D example above.
-   * Use a different step, e.g. ``-2``, in the reversal idiom above.
-What effect does this have?

 .. topic:: **Exercise: Array creation**
     :class: green